demainchen/RGN/README.md

 # Data:

-Since our dataset exceeds the maximum upload capacity of Github, please download our processed dataset at this link(https://drive.google.com/drive/folders/1KoxQs4c4iZg4EqTn8SfC0FXqVnRW1Ihm?usp=sharing).
+Since our dataset exceeds the maximum upload capacity of Github, please download our processed dataset(about 5GB) at this link(https://drive.google.com/drive/folders/1KoxQs4c4iZg4EqTn8SfC0FXqVnRW1Ihm?usp=sharing).
 There are three files, named Dset_1291, Dset_315 and Dset_395 respectively.
 All protein sequences are stored in PKL file format.